andrew gwizdowski OxJ6RftLbEA unsplash scaled

 Tools, such as screwdrivers and pliers, that are 7 inches or lessAllowedAllowed

-Larger tools, such as wrenches and hammersNot allowedAllowed in checked bags
+Larger tools, such as wrenches and hammersNot allowedAllowed in checked baggage

-Lighters and matchesNot allowed, except for one lighter or a book of matches in carry-on luggageAllowed in checked bags
+Lighters and matchesNot allowed, except for one lighter or a book of matches in carry-on luggageAllowed in checked baggage

 Liquids, Gels, and Aerosols